ARTICLE I. – NAME

 The standing committees and their duties are as follows:

-B. Awards Committee: shall make recommendations to the Board concerning the number and category of awards to be presented by the Federation and shall make recommendations as to the appropriate time and place to present the awards.
+B. Awards Committee: shall make recommendations to the Board concerning the number and category of awards to be presented by FGS and shall make recommendations as to the appropriate time and place to present the awards.

 D. Conference Planning Committee: shall establish a calendar for conferences and establish guidelines for the organization of conferences.

-E. Development Committee: is responsible for all of the fund-raising and grantsmanship activities of the Federation of Genealogical Societies.
+E. Development Committee: is responsible for all of the fund-raising and grantsmanship activities of FGS.

-G. Marketing Committee: shall be responsible for enhancing the image and reputation and increasing the visibility of the Federation by stimulating awareness of the Federation and interest in the Federation in the genealogical community as well as the general public.
+F. Marketing and Publicity Committee: shall be responsible for enhancing the image and reputation and increasing the visibility of FGS by stimulating awareness of FGS and interest in FGS in the genealogical community as well as the general public.

-H. Membership Committee: shall establish a program to encourage and ensure the growth of the Federation and shall oversee the implementation of that program.
+G. Membership Committee: shall establish a program to encourage and ensure the growth of FGS and shall oversee the implementation of that program.

 Section 10.03 – Special Committees:

-Special committees of the Federation are those committees appointed by the Board for a special purpose, which shall be defined by the Board.
+Special committees of FGS are those committees appointed by the Board for a special purpose, which shall be defined by the Board.
 When the purpose of the special committee is accomplished, it shall cease to exist.